 - Large overhangs to aid in protecting the home from the harsh Nevada sun.

 - Lightly colored exterior finishes to assist in reflecting the sun.

-- LG’s Multi-V, Variable Refrigerant Flow (VRF) System provides space conditioning (SEER 18.9).
+- LG’s Multi-V, Variable Refrigerant Flow (VRF) System provides space conditioning (SEER 18.25 average).

 - Space conditioning system located entirely within the conditioned space, minimizing any conditioned air leaking to the exterior.

 - Enovative AutoHot on-demand hot water recirculating pumps.